Breadcrumb

 Two Large Islands & Limited Train Services

-Train services are limited being made up of scenic rail journeys like the very popular TranzAlpine and Coastal Pacific journeys on the South Island.
-These trips are great but travelling through the whole country by train isn’t an option.
+You can also travel New Zealand via train, but train services are limited, being made up of scenic rail journeys like the very popular TranzAlpine and Coastal Pacific journeys on the South Island.
+These trips are great but traveling through the whole country by train isn’t an option.
 So for most visitors getting around is by road, coach, flying or a combination of the three.

+Driving in New Zealand is more than ideal.
 Our roads are well maintained, well signposted, spectacularly scenic and offer a surprise around every bend.
 They’re also likely to be much less busy than you are used to – the population is only 4.5 million, after all, as opposed to 60 million in the UK a country of a similar geographic area.
+Like we mentioned earlier, New Zealand is somewhere where you can drive for an hour and run into gorgeous scenes or towns, so it's the perfect road trip destination.

 All that amazing scenery comes with a whole lot of geography.
 Our roads are seldom straight for long.
 Getting around takes a little longer than you might expect.